nsls-ii-forge/docs/source/creating_packages.rst

     python:
     - '3.6'

-If you are building noarch package, then close the file without change.
+If you are building a noarch package, then close the file without change.
-If you are building feedstock for arch packages and Python versions are specified in ``meta.yaml`` file, then remove the following lines:
+For an arch package, a set of Python versions are specified in ``meta.yaml`` file and the following lines should be removed:

 .. code-block::